chhuang-one/sqxclib/doc/SqQuery.md

 	     ->whereIn("id", 1, 2, 4);
 ```

-whereIn() can use with printf format string:
+When you use whereIn() with printf format string:
 * The second parameter is number of values after printf format string.
 * If user specify second parameter to 0, it will count by compiler.